liferay/liferay-blade-samples/liferay-workspace/extensions/search-model-pre-filter-contributor/README.markdown

 }
 ```

+Notice that we are using a [date math expression](https://www.elastic.co/guide/en/elasticsearch/reference/current/date-math-index-names.html) as lower boundary parameter to `RangeTermFilter`.
+But, it supports string that represents a date on `ỳyyyMMddHHmmss` [format](https://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html) too.

 Also, it is important to highlight the `@Component` annotation that register a new service to the OSGI:

 ```.java